CI/CD Pipelines

 elestio cicd registries

-# Add a registry
+# Add Docker Hub registry

 elestio cicd registry-add \